 And, of course, there is the fact that currencies tend to change at the border, meaning your money will have to change, even if your language doesn’t.
 In an age where fewer Americans are carrying cash each year, the first thought on many minds is to turn to their trusty credit card while abroad.

 But while many foreign businesses, especially in Europe, will accept credit cards from major issuers, many of those issuers charge cardholders for the cost of converting purchases to and from the local currency.
 These foreign transaction fees can be 3% or more of the purchase price, taking a bite out of your vacation budget.
-Luckily, tons of great credit cards can be had that charge no foreign transaction fees, many offering other great perks, too.
+Luckily, tons of great no foreign transaction fee credit cards can be had these days, with many offering other great perks, too.

 “Travel Rewards” Cards with No Foreign Transaction Fees

 A natural fit for a credit card with no foreign transactions fees, travel rewards offer points or miles for every dollar spent, as well as often giving bonus miles for travel-related purchases.
 When comparing travel rewards cards, consider the rate at which you will earn rewards, as well as any bonus categories in which you may spend frequently.

 Another thing to compare when looking at different travel rewards offers is the signup bonus.
 An easy way to jump-start your rewards, signup bonuses typically offer a large lump sum of points or miles for completing specific spending requirements in a given time period.

 The best travel rewards programs will also offer flexible redemption options, allowing cardholders to redeem their rewards free from blackouts or brand restrictions.
 And while some travel rewards credit cards only allow points to be redeemed for airline tickets, the points and miles from our top picks can be used for many travel expenses, including flights and hotels.